Skip to main content

 tip

 When running in directory mode, each worker thread creates its own backup file.
-If, after completing the scan, the backup file is not full (that is, less than --file-limit MB in size), place the backup file on a queue to be reused by another backup job.
+If the backup file is not full after completing the query, that is, less than --file-limit MB in size, the backup file is placed on a queue to be reused by another backup job.

 The simplest way to run asbackup is to specify only: